 Yes, there’s an international destination on the horizon.
 Of course, this comes with a big caveat.
-The Greek government originally planned to open up to tourism on June 15, but instead Greece (and all of the EU) pushed back the date to July 1.
+The Greek government originally planned to open up to tourism on June 15, 2020, but instead, Greece (and all of the EU) pushed back the date to July 1, 2020.

 Will they push it back again?
 I sure hope not.
 But in any case, it’d be best to be prepared for potential last-minute changes and waits/quarantines at the border.
 Like the most places, Greece will sure to be extra careful.
 Be sure to check the latest status as you plan any Greek vacay.

 Greek Summer Trip Using Points

 But let’s say everything goes as planned and Greece is open for business on July 1.
 How do you book a trip using points to fly in business class?

-There are four major credit card currencies (Chase, Amex, Citi, and CapitalOne) that offer the best travel credit cards in the market.
+There are four major credit card companies (Chase, Amex, Citi, and CapitalOne) that offer the best travel credit cards in the market.
 Now, let’s pick your best option for flights using each credit card company.

 Chase – How to Book a Trip Using Points

 While Chase has a variety of great transfer partners, the best bet to book a trip using points is: